logo for volleyballadvisors.com

 • (When players start jumping into air, the safe landing should be taught.
 That is important!!
 It helps to keep injuries away in the long run!)

 • Teach players how to use the body and the armswing in the air when attacking.
 Again, put a focus solely on the body first.
 When it is learned move focus to the arm.
-Tip: You may use a tennis ball or softball to teach this part.
-Players approach, jump to the air and throw the ball like they would be spiking the volleyball.

 • Start practicing the skill with the setter.
-Focus on timing
+Focus on timing.

 • Practice the skill in game-like situation: setter getting a pass, a setter setting the ball, hitting against the block